Pauline de Tourzel: Revolution

+10 August

 During the 10 August (French Revolution), the royal family, Louis XVI, Marie Antoinette, their two children, the king's sister, Madame Elizabeth, the Queen's close friend the Princesse de Lamballe, and Pauline's mother fled to safety, seeking refugee with the deputies of the National Assembly moments before the storming of the Tuileries by a Parisian mob.
 The Princess de Tarante offered to look after Pauline, who was to stay behind with the other women that still served, whilst her mother went with the royal family to Hôtel de Ville, seeking refuge with the National Assembly.
 Pauline herself suggested that the ladies-in-waiting, who gathered in one of the queen's chambers, should shut the windows and illuminate the room.
 When the mob entered the chamber where the ladies-in-waiting were gathered, the Princesse de Tarente, according to Pauline, approached one of the revolutionaries and asked for his protection.
 He agreed, and escorted her and Pauline from the palace.
 Following this example, the rest of the ladies-in-waiting departed the palace in about the same way.
 The princesse de Tarente and Pauline were escorted from the palace by the rebel, who left them on the street; they were then discovered by a mob who brought them to prison, but the prison director let them go free, and de Tarente brought de Tourzel with her to her grandmother, after which she could later be united with her mother.

 Pauline rejoined her mother and the royal family at the convent where the assembly had detained them on the following day.
 Pauline accompanied the royal family when they were transferred into the Temple Prison where she slept in the kitchen with Madame Elizabeth.

+Imprisonment

 On the 19th of August, Pauline, along with her mother, The Marquise de Tourzel and the Princesse de Lamballe were removed to the La Force Prison for interrogation.
 Prior to the September massacres, an unidentified Englishman helped Pauline escape from the prison; she was soon joined by her mother, who also escaped the massacres, though their fellow prisoner Princesse de Lamballe was killed.

 She and her mother were advised by their rescuer, a "Monsieur Hardi", to leave Paris because Pauline had escaped the prison illegally and was in danger of arrest, and they left for the countryside, where they lived incognito in Vincennes and at the property of her son in Aboundant outside of Dreux.

 She continued to visit Marie Thérèse throughout her confinement in the Temple Prison, and continued to write to her during her exile after she left France in 1795, sending her a flower from the grave of her parents.